davidhassell/cmip7repack/README.md

 are available from the `$PATH` environment variable.
 These tools are usually automatically installed as part of a netCDF installation.

-We recommend installing either [`netCDF4`](https://anaconda.org/conda-forge/netcdf4) or [`hdf5`](https://anaconda.org/conda-forge/hdf5) from conda-forge, by creating a simple environment, and installing either package there:
+Should you need to install any netCDF package, we recommend installing either [`netCDF4`](https://anaconda.org/conda-forge/netcdf4) or [`hdf5`](https://anaconda.org/conda-forge/hdf5) from conda-forge, by creating a simple conda environment, and installing either package there:

 ```
 conda create -n cmip7repack